Skip to content

 Immigration officers also work for their respective government and they may be part of the same agency as customs officers.

-What happens during inspection?
+What happens during a security inspection?

 If for any reason you are caught with a prohibited item, then you could be fined or charged.
 The severity of the punishment will depend on what the item is.